Employer and Intern of the Year

 Grady completed a cooperative education experience with Tesla in the spring of 2023.
 As Tesla’s Powertrain Equipment Engineering Intern, Grady left an indelible mark on the company’s program and the organization he worked with.
 During his internship, he aided in resolving an issue that was “present in the process since the program’s inception,” stated Grady’s supervisor, Jonathan Romero.
 “Grady was an exceptional intern for us.
 He filled a huge void on my team, specifically when it came to out of the box thinking design projects.”
 Grady’s efforts were not only noticed by his organization but lauded.
 “Grady was one of the most productive and efficient interns we’ve had at Tesla in my 11+ year tenure.”
 Grady's commitment to professional development is evident in his proactive pursuit of additional credentials and skills.
 Classified by Dr. Darin Nutter as one of Mechanical Engineering's high-achieving students, Grady's strong work ethic and self-motivation set a standard that is truly commendable.

-Engineering Career Connections Employer of the Year
+Engineering Career Connections Employers of the Year

 Employer of the Year nominations can be submitted by students, employers, faculty, or staff.

 Nominated employers must have hired at least one UA COE student for one or more work terms.
-Those work terms should be between May 1 of the previous year (2023) and April of the nominating year (2024).
+Those work terms should be between May 1 of the previous year (2024) and April of the nominating year (2025).
 This may include interns, coops, part-time hires, and/or full-time hires.

 • Details about the nomination form are on the Rating Form.
 Please use the rating form as a guide when writing a nomination.